Liz Lightstone: Research and career

 Lightstone was appointed a Clinical Lecturer in Nephrology in 1995.
 Her research has considered lupus nephritis and the development of new therapeutics.
 She served as Chief Investigator on the RITUXILUP trial, which involved a rituximab treatment regimen.
 The regimen involved sequential intravenous doses of rituximab and methylprednisolone, and was shown to be a safe and efficatious protocol.
 She has explored other therapeutics, including voclosporin and belimumab.
 Alongside development new treatment strategies, Lightstone searched for urine biomarkers that could be indicative of the outcome of lupus nephritis.
 Lighthouse has written the clinical guidelines on the management of lupus nephritis in adults and the management of pregnancy in women with lupus.
 Alongside rituximab, Lighthouse investigated glomerulonephritis and chronic kidney disease, and how health inequalities are experienced by people of colour.

 During the COVID-19 pandemic, Lightstone focused on how to treat COVID-19 patients with kidney disease.
 She was Chair of the Central and North West London NHS Foundation Trust Treatment and Guideline Group.
 She explained that patients on dialysis had a very high infection rate, which she attributed to their frequent hospital visits.
 Her work was recognised with a Queen's Anniversary Prize for COVID-19 Response.

-Personal life

-Lightstone has served as President of the Jewish Medical Association.